British Empire Exhibition: Exhibits

-The Australian Pavilion displayed sheep-shearing and boasted a 16-foot diameter ball of Australian wool.
+The Australian Pavilion displayed sheep-shearing and boasted a 16 ft diameter ball of Australian wool.
 It also featured a butter sculpture, of legendary England cricketer Jack Hobbs being bowled as England succumbed to the Baggy Greens in a Test match.

 Rather smaller was the pavilion shared by the West Indies and British Guiana, south of the HM Government Pavilion.
 Each of the West Indian islands had a court in the pavilion, as did the Falkland Islands.

 The Malta pavilion was modelled on a fortress with its front entrance looking like the Mdina Gate, and its rear like one of Birgu's gates.
-It was 3 stories high and had a garden.
+It was three stories high and had a garden.
 It was designed by Alberto La Ferla and Joseph Cachia Caruana.

 The Palace of Arts, which was fire-proofed, contained historical room sets, as well as painting and sculpture since the eighteenth century.
 It also displayed Queen Mary's Dolls' House, now at Windsor Castle, which contained miniature bottles of Bass beer.

-Kiosks, located both inside and outside the pavilions, represented individual companies within the Empire, encouraging commercial opportunities.
+Kiosks, located both inside and outside the pavilions, represented individual companies within the empire, encouraging commercial opportunities.
 One such was the Pear's Palace of Beauty (see below).
-Since the Exhibition was the first major event after the war, many firms produced a glut of commemorative items for sale.
+Since the exhibition was the first major event after the war, many firms produced a glut of commemorative items for sale.

 The management of the exhibition asked the Imperial Studies Committee of the Royal Colonial Institute to assist them with the educational aspect of the exhibition, which resulted in a 12-volume book, The British Empire: A survey, with Hugh Gunn as the general editor, and which was published in London in 1924.